k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 ### Jobs Commands

-Get Fabric jobs' list and status, start, stop, update, and resume jobs.
+Get the Fabric jobs' list and status, start, stop, update and resume jobs.

 Click for more information about Fabric jobs.